 While the ideal solution is to always have a fully loaded oven before running a cook cycle, we don’t live in an ideal world.
-There will be situations where a partial batch will need to be ran to hit production quotas.
+There will be situations where a partial batch will need to run to hit production quotas.

 Understanding Air Flow

-Loading product onto the trucks and loading trucks into the oven in a proper way, will optimize the airflow in the oven, resulting in more consistent cooking and coloring of the product.
-When loaded incorrectly, the opposite is true: product is unevenly cooked resulting in worse consistency and yields.
+Loading product onto the trucks and loading trucks into the oven in a proper way will optimize the airflow in the oven, resulting in more consistent cooking and coloring of the product.
+When loaded incorrectly, the opposite is true: the product is unevenly cooked resulting in worse consistency and yields.

 Following these tips will help you get the most out of the airflow in your oven and a more consistent cook.